-All Journeymen tradesmen shall be required to have, and shall not qualify for the Journeyman rate, unless they have a full kit of hand tools necessary to perform the job for which they are hired, with the exception of machinery or tools which shall not be deemed to fall within the responsibility of the Journeyman.
+All Journeypersons shall be required to have, and shall not qualify for the Journeyperson rate, unless they have a full kit of hand tools necessary to perform the job for which they are hired, with the exception of machinery or tools which shall not be deemed to fall within the responsibility of the Journeyperson.

-The Improver shall be required to have and maintain a basic tool kit and to be in the general process of building up the necessary tools to equip himself/herself for the job.
+The Improver shall be required to have and maintain a basic tool kit and to be in the general process of building up the necessary tools to equip themselves for the job.

-The Helper generally shall not be required to own tools, and shall use those designated to him/her.
-However, in his/her own interest he/she should commence the process of building up a tool kit.
+The Helper generally shall not be required to own tools, and shall use those designated to them.
+However, in their own interest they should commence the process of building up a tool kit.